tttor/ctrl-foundation/method/policy-based/td3_fujimoto_2018.md

 ## idea
 * core
-  * takes the minimum value between a pair of critics to restrict overestimation and
+  * takes the **minimum** value between a pair of critics to restrict overestimation and
-  * delays policy updates to reduce per-update error
+  * **delays policy updates** to reduce per-update error
-* a clipped Double Q-learning variant which
+* a clipped Double Q-learning variant (a pair of critics along with a single actor) which
   * favors underestimations by
     bounding situations where Double Q-learning does poorly.
     * preferable as underestimations do not tend to be propagated during learning,